Charging station: South Africa

 South Africa has a small, but expanding network of charging stations, and a growing number of EVs and PHEVs on the road.
 There is no direct government infrastructure spending on EV charging, and SA therefore has a patchwork of private charging sites.
 Investment in infrastructure is increasing.

-There are already proof of concept high-capacity DC chargers installed at various sites across SA, including the three 400 kW chargers at Zero Carbon Charge's N12 North West facility, the 200 kW station at the Mall of Africa in Midrand, and the 150 kW one at Canal Walk in Cape Town.
+There are already proof of concept high-capacity DC chargers installed at various sites across SA, including the three 400 kW chargers at Charge's N12 North West facility, the 200 kW station at the Mall of Africa in Midrand, and the 150 kW one at Canal Walk in Cape Town.

 The cost of installing a charging station is estimated to be between R500,0000 and R2 million.
 To reach profitability, SA will need around 100,000 EVs on the road.

 As of 2025, there are around 3,500 new EVs sold per year in South Africa.
 Sales are expected to grow steadily, as new models are introduced into the market.
 At the same time, the industry was estimated to already be worth R2.8 billion.

-There are plans to build around xxxxxx charging stations over the next few years.
-Companies included in these developments are Eskom, BYD, the National Automobile Association of South Africa, and Cape Town-based Zero Carbon Charge, with its solar-powered passenger vehicle and electric truck charging stations, as part of a R100 million investment from the Development Bank of Southern Africa).
+There are plans to build around more charging stations over the next few years.
+Companies included in these developments are Eskom, BYD, the National Automobile Association of South Africa, and Cape Town-based Charge, with its solar-powered passenger vehicle and electric truck charging stations, as part of a R100 million investment from the Development Bank of Southern Africa).